-This shall ensure that all parties comply with their duty to cooperate with the investigation and that no party is subject to retaliation or any other prohibited conduct as a result of the formal report or the investigation.
+This shall ensure that all parties comply with their duty to cooperate with the investigation and that no party is subject to retaliation as a result or any other prohibited conduct of the complaint or the investigation.

 Ivan has complained of bullying by one of his colleagues.
 An investigation is ongoing.
 The head of entity arranges for the conduct and discipline focal point to meet with Ivan, the alleged offender (Patrick) and the team's supervisor weekly to check that all is well during the investigation and report back to him any issues.